 Report Title: Device Failure Trends

-Purpose: Identify recurring issues tied to specific manufacturers or product models.
-Inform purchasing, vendor negotiation, or warranty-related actions.
+Purpose: Identify recurring issues tied to specific manufacturers or product models to support purchasing, vendor, or warranty decisions.

 Suggested Report Setup